elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-are-the-main-characteristics-of-direct-data-and-what-are-its-advantages-and-disadvantages.md

 url: /learn/computer-science/questions/what-are-the-main-characteristics-of-direct-data-and-what-are-its-advantages-and-disadvantages
 score: -1.0
 related_article1:
-    id: 161500
+    id: 161695
+    title: >-
-    title: What are the purposes of IPsec, SSH, and TLS/SSL in encryption protocols?
+        What are the purposes of IPsec, SSH, TLS, and SSL in encryption protocols?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-purposes-of-ipsec-ssh-and-tlsssl-in-encryption-protocols
+    url: /learn/computer-science/questions/what-are-the-purposes-of-ipsec-ssh-tls-and-ssl-in-encryption-protocols
 related_article2:
-    id: 161494
+    id: 161690
-    title: What factors influence the relevance of information and why is it important?
+    title: >-
+        Why is the age of information important, and what factors can affect its timeliness?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-factors-influence-the-relevance-of-information-and-why-is-it-important
+    url: /learn/computer-science/questions/why-is-the-age-of-information-important-and-what-factors-can-affect-its-timeliness
 related_article3:
-    id: 161504
+    id: 161433
-    title: What is the purpose of data validation and how do range checks and type checks function?
+    title: >-
+        What factors influence the relevance of information, and why is it important?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-purpose-of-data-validation-and-how-do-range-checks-and-type-checks-function
+    url: /learn/computer-science/questions/what-factors-influence-the-relevance-of-information-and-why-is-it-important
 related_article4:
-    id: 161697
+    id: 161434
-    title: What are the characteristics of online processing, and what are its advantages and disadvantages?
+    title: >-
+        Why is the age of information crucial, and what factors can affect how up-to-date information is?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-characteristics-of-online-processing-and-what-are-its-advantages-and-disadvantages
+    url: /learn/computer-science/questions/why-is-the-age-of-information-crucial-and-what-factors-can-affect-how-uptodate-information-is
 related_article5:
-    id: 161504
+    id: 161668
-    title: What is the purpose of data validation and how do range checks and type checks function?
+    title: >-
+        How does data verification ensure data accuracy and what are the methods used?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-purpose-of-data-validation-and-how-do-range-checks-and-type-checks-function
+    url: /learn/computer-science/questions/how-does-data-verification-ensure-data-accuracy-and-what-are-the-methods-used
 ---

 &nbsp;